ignorancex/LLM_code/README.md

 <img src="naming_patterns/case_study/figures/naming_pattern.png">

 > [!IMPORTANT]
-> **The coding style of human-written code may be influenced by LLMs: they may not only mirror existing norms but also subtly reshape them, gradually pushing human developers toward greater stylistic alignment with LLM-preferred conventions.**
+> **_Finding 1_: The coding style of human-written code may be influenced by LLMs: they may not only mirror existing norms but also subtly reshape them, gradually pushing human developers toward greater stylistic alignment with LLM-preferred conventions.**

 ## Complexity and Maintainability

+Cyclomatic complexity is a metric used to measure the number of linearly independent paths in the code.

 <div align="center">
 <img src="naming_patterns/case_study/figures/metrics.png" style="width: 70%; height: auto;">
 <p align="center">